jofragotre/Website/content/about/_index.md

 ## Personal side

-While I introduce myself as João, all my friend call me by my last name "Tremoço".
+While I introduce myself as João, all my friends call me by my last name "Tremoço".
 In Portuguese this means lupine, which is a small legume very common in Portugal to accompany a beer!

 <figure style="text-align:center">